How to Combine Two Duff Posts into One

 In 2019 I broke the Hollywood “dude-bro code” by publishing these two blogs.
-For all those who got their panties in a bunch, I made no revelations or accusations.
+For those who got their panties-in-a-wad, I have made no revelations or accusations in my posts.
 Zero!
 Every dastardly deed spoken of in the following blog was common knowledge from 1987 onward.
 It is a fact that for a decade GNR actively […]

 Do the Victor’s Write the History?